Mille Lacs Lake Update and Report for 7-25-2013

 Eastside of Mille Lacs

-Fishing is great from Doe to the gravel.
+Fishing is excellent from Doe Island to the gravel.

 Mac’s Twin Bay Resort with Buzzie’s on the Bay Bar and Restaurant:

 2013 Mac’s Twin Bay Kid’s Fishing Contest